-Deciding whether to purchase long-term care insurance and choosing the best policy for you can be challenging.
-More than 100 different companies have written some form of individual long-term care policies.
+Deciding whether to purchase long term care insurance and choosing the best policy for you can be a challenge.
+There are more than 100 different companies writing some form of individual long term care policies.
 Some cover home health care as well as nursing home care and assisted living.
 It is important to consider whether you want coverage for both home and institutional care.
 Be sure to review the level of care the policy will cover and how it applies to services available in Pennsylvania.